captionpoint/CaptionPoint-Server/public/will.md

 He managed to get me in a few, I recall.
 ---
 ## HENRY:
-You were the heart of his Beatrice, Rosalind, Lady Macbeth.
+You were the heart of his Beatrice…Rosalind…Lady Macbeth.
 ---
 ## EMILIA:
 Lady M?